2022–23 Ottawa Senators season

-The 2022–23 Ottawa Senators season is the 31st season of the Ottawa Senators of the National Hockey League (NHL).
+The 2022–23 Ottawa Senators season was the 31st season of the Ottawa Senators of the National Hockey League (NHL).
+The Senators improved on their record compared to the previous season, but failed to qualify for the playoffs for the sixth consecutive season.
+The Senators were officially eliminated from the playoffs on April 6, 2023, in the 79th game of the season.

 Team business

 The National Capital Commission (NCC) resumed the process to redevelop the LeBreton Flats overall site, reserving the site of an arena and asking for preliminary bids on the arena site separately.
 After a February 2022 deadline to submit bids, the NCC announced that it had received several bids for the site.
-Local media speculated that the Senators were actively pursuing a bid, authorized by Melnyk shortly before his death.
+Local media speculated that the Senators were actively pursuing a bid, authorized by Eugene Melnyk shortly before his death.
 In June 2022, the NCC accepted the Senators' proposal for a new downtown arena and mixed-use development as part of the Lebreton Flats redevelopment.
 The team will lease the land for their development.
 Construction is not expected before 2024 after a leasing agreement is finalized and municipal review of the project is completed.
 The lease agreement is expected to be put in place by autumn of 2023.
 In related business, the outstanding lawsuits around the previous LeBreton bid were settled out of court in December 2022.

-The team parted ways with their ECHL affiliate Atlanta Gladiators and signed an affiliation agreement with the Allen Americans.
+The team parted ways with their ECHL affiliate, the Atlanta Gladiators, and signed an affiliation agreement with the ECHL's Allen Americans.

+On February 17, 2023, the Senators retired Chris Neil's no. 25 jersey.